midobal/midobal.github.io/research.markdown

 {: .justify .title}
 Research project registered under the project *Hybrid Neural Machine Translation Platform*, developed by the company *Pangeanic* with support from the *Centro Para el Desarrollo Tecnológico Industrial (CDTI)* and the *European Union* under *Programa Operativo de Crecimiento Inteligente* (reference *IDI-20170964*). <br />
 {: .project .justify}
-*The goal of this project is to create a hybrid neural machine translation platform that profits from the company's current machine translation framework to create a new translation core based on neural machine translation that created added value for the professional users and the clients.* <br />
+*The goal of this project was to create a hybrid neural machine translation platform that profits from the company's current machine translation framework to create a new translation core based on neural machine translation that created added value for the professional users and the clients.* <br />
 {: .summary .justify}
 I worked as a researcher helping in the development of this platform and incorporating an incremental learning framework.
 {: .justify}